Federal income tax: Rules & ways to reduce your tax burden

 Understanding federal income tax brackets

 The federal government has a progressive tax system, meaning the higher your income, the higher your tax rate.
 There are seven tax brackets, each with a different tax rate.
 As of 2024, the seven federal tax rates are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
-The table below shows the tax brackets for a single filer in 2024:
+The table below shows the tax brackets for single filers and married couples filing jointly in 2024:5

 Tax rate